 Course A: Students will acquire the skills necessary to create videos.
-They will learn how to make a storyboard, capture footage and edit on Adobe Premiere.
+They will learn how to make a storyboard, capture footage and edit.
 They will learn the importance of meeting deadlines, working in groups and responsible journalism.
 Success in this class requires a time commitment that goes beyond the scheduled class time.